Reza Hasmath

 About

-Reza Hasmath (Ph.D., Cambridge) is a Full Professor in Political Science at the University of Alberta.
-He has previously held faculty positions in management, sociology and political science at the Universities of Toronto, Melbourne and Oxford, and has worked for think-tanks, consultancies, development agencies, and NGOs in USA, Canada, UK, Australia and China.
-He was formally trained in philosophy, public policy, international studies and diplomacy, and social and political sciences, as well as in various East Asian and European languages.
+Reza Hasmath (Ph.D., Cambridge) is a Full Professor of Political Science at the University of Alberta.
+He has previously held faculty positions in management, sociology, and political science at the Universities of Toronto, Melbourne, and Oxford.
+He has also worked for and advised global think tanks, consultancies, development agencies, and social organizations.
+He was formally trained in philosophy, public policy, international studies and diplomacy, social and political sciences, as well as various East Asian and European languages.
+He is the Editor-in-Chief of the Journal of Civil Society, and is the Foundation Editor of the Routledge Research on the Politics and Sociology of China book series.

-His award-winning research is supported by several multi-year grant schemes, notably from the Social Science and Humanities Research Council of Canada and the Chiang Ching-kuo Foundation, and can be summarized in fivefold:
+His award-winning research is supported by several multi-year grant schemes, which can be summarized in five major themes:

-- Examining the life course experiences (e.g. from education to the labour market), and public management, of ethnic minorities in global contexts;
+- Examining the life course experiences and public management of ethnic minorities in global contexts.

-- Evaluating global social and economic sustainability, and the development of environmental, social and corporate governance principles and practices; and,
+- Evaluating global social and economic sustainability and the development of environmental, social, and corporate governance principles and practices.

-- Probing into the essentialist qualities of the self, community and state through their performative interplay in the public domain.
+- Probing into the essential qualities of the self, community, and state through their performative interplay in the public domain.

 Courses